NickolasB98/aws-serverless-project/README.md

 **Glue Crawler:**

 Crawler automatically discovers and defines the schema of the weather data stored in S3.
-It also creates the table's partitions based on the different subfolders already created by the Firehose. ( Year / Month / Week ) The created tables have their schema already correctly defined and the parquet formatted data can be partitioned effectively leading to faster queries and lower costs.
+It also creates the table's partitions based on the different subfolders already created by the Firehose. **('capture_year', 'capture_month', 'capture_day', 'capture_hour')** The created tables have their schema already correctly defined and the parquet formatted data can be partitioned effectively leading to faster queries and lower costs.

 Historical Weather Crawler: